 - 1. This relationship leaves both districts intact with their separate elected Trustee Boards. - 2.
 This allows for separate mill levies and independent financial management of the respective districts. - 3.
 It does not involve assumption of assets or debts of either district by the other. - 4.
-The contract typically includes automatic aid between the two fire departments. - 5.
-Other components typically found in a contractual relationship like this include: - a.
+Components typically found in a contractual relationship could include: - a.
 Department management under one leadership team. - i.
 There can only be one chief. - ii.
-GRRFD could, however, be a separate battalion. - iii.
-Firefighters would all likely become Manhattan Volunteers:
+GRRRFD could, however, be a separate battalion.